mchaptel/ExtensionStore/README.md

 This extension is an open source, user curated extension store to help TB Harmony users exchange the scripts they make.

-Harmony brings together a lot of users, all trying to add their own helpful pieces to the experience and help others make the best animations possible.
+Harmony brings together all kinds of shades of users, all trying to add their own helpful pieces to the experience and help others make the best animations possible.
 This store makes it easy to share and discover extensions others have made, and to add your own!

 ### Compatibility
 ```Harmony Premium 16 and up (requires package support)```